Aug 31 2014

 - In Dormont, start at the corner of West Liberty Ave and Edgehill Ave.
 Walk up the right side of Edgehill Ave to the second telephone pole that has a sign on it saying Weight Limit 9 Tons.
 Stop and look across the street & you’ll see the chimney.

 - In Squirrel Hill there are hidden chimneys near the corner of Forbes and Murray Avenues where the swifts swirl at dusk.
-Stand on Murray.
+Walk around to get a good view.

 - Almost anywhere on the South Side Flats is good for swifts.